OCAndre/Milestone-Project-1/README.md

 ## Game Logic

 ### Setup:
-an 8x8 square grid with alternating color scheme (Both in row and in coloumn) should be shown.
+An 8x8 square grid with alternating color scheme (Both in row and in coloumn) should be shown.
 The top 2 and bottom two rows should have the pieces in them when the game starts.
 Pieces with white on the bottom (1) and black on the top (8): row 1 & 8: rook, knight, bishop, queen, king, bishop, knight, rook